Witney Museum & Historical Society

 In November 2011, the iconic and well loved Witney Corn Exchange was 'closed with immediate effect'.

 We are seeing living history in action here.
-The fate of this Grade II listed building (see British Listed Buildings) is unknown, but from the council
+The fate of this Grade II listed building (see British Listed Buildings) is not yet clear.

 November 10th 2011

 The Corn Exchange in Witney town centre has been forced to closed,

 The town council decided temporary closure was the only option for the grade

 II listed building at a meeting held on Monday.
 The decision was prompted by

 the latest building inspection report, which was received last week.

 The report highlighted imminent issues with the ventilation and heating

 systems, which would require a significant amount of public money to fix.